huggingface/transformers/examples/distillation/README.md

 By default, this will launch a training on a single GPU (even if more are available on the cluster).
 Other parameters are available in the command line, please look in `train.py` or run `python train.py --help` to list them.

-We highly encourage you to distributed training for training DilBert as the training corpus is quite large.
+We highly encourage you to distributed training for training DistilBert as the training corpus is quite large.
 Here's an example that runs a distributed training on a single node having 4 GPUs:

 ```bash
 export NODE_RANK=0